Angel (Sarah McLachlan song): Composition

 The song has a sparse arrangement, with only three instruments used: a piano played by McLachlan, a drum machine programmed by Pierre Marchand, and upright bass played by Jim Creeggan of Barenaked Ladies.
 It was recorded in the key of D-flat major.
-For live performances, it is transposed up one half-step to D major, the key it was originally written in, and played without the bass.
+For live performances, it is transposed up one half-step to D major, the key it was originally written in; it is also played without the bass.

 Chart performance

-Released as a single on 28 September 1998, "Angel" peaked at number four on the US Billboard Hot 100 on 22 February 1999 (spending 19 weeks in the top 10), finishing as the 18th most popular song of the year.
+Released as a single on 28 September 1998, "Angel" peaked at number four on the US Billboard Hot 100 on 22 February 1999 (spending 19 weeks in the top 10), finishing as the 18th-most popular song of the year.
 It reached number one on three Billboard charts: the Hot Adult Contemporary Tracks chart, the Adult Top 40 chart, and the Top 40 Tracks chart.
 It spent 12 weeks at number one on the Hot Adult Contemporary Tracks chart, finishing as the number-one song of the year on that chart.
-In McLachlan's native Canada, "Angel" peaked at number seven on the RPM Top Singles chart in February 1999, ending the year as its forty-eighth most successful single.
-It also peaked at number three on the Canadian RPM Adult Contemporary chart.
+In McLachlan's native Canada, "Angel" peaked at number seven on the RPM 100 Hit Tracks chart in February 1999, ending the year as Canada's 48th-most successful single.
+It also peaked at number three on the RPM Adult Contemporary chart.

 In the years following its release, "Angel" has charted in a large number of countries.
 On 21 January 2002, British producers Rollo Armstrong and Mark Bates (as their joint venture Dusted) released a remix that peaked at number seven in Ireland and number 36 in the United Kingdom.
 In 2008, "Angel" charted in Norway and peaked at number nine for two weeks.
 The following year, it made a brief appearance on the New Zealand Singles Chart, debuting and peaking at number 36 in July.
 The song has charted in Austria and Switzerland on several occasions, peaking at number 17 in both counties, and it also reached number 57 in Germany in October 2012.
 The following month, it debuted and peaked at number 77 in France.
 During its original release, "Angel" peaked at number 99 on the Dutch Single Top 100, but it reached a new peak of number 31 in February 2014.